solenedietsch/msc-2020-bioMedEng/bmi-challenge-2020/README.md

 # Brain Machine Interface Challenge
 Competition in the BMI course that I attended during my MSc Biomedical Engineering.
 The goal was to design a neural decoder to drive a hypothetical prosthetic device.

 I was provided with spike trains recorded from a monkey's brain, as it repeatedly performs an arm movement task.
-My algorithm was expected to estimate, from these data, the precise trajectory of themonkey's hand as it reaches for the target.
+The algorithm was expected to estimate, from these data, the precise trajectory of the monkey's hand as it reaches for the target.

 This is a continuous estimation task.
-Over the course of each spike train, our team had to estimate the X & Y position of the monkey's hand at each moment in time (while the training data includes the Z position, you are not asked to estimate it).
-Moreover, the decoder had to be causal, which means that it could not use information from the future to estimate the position of the hand at the present.
+Over the course of each spike train, our team had to estimate the X & Y position of the monkey's hand at each moment in time.
+Moreover, the decoder had to be causal, which means that it could not use information from the future to estimate the position of the hand in the present.

 ## Getting Started